 - Warhammer 40,000:

 - The Imperium of Man preaches the sanctity and holiness of the pure human form.
 To this end, they ruthlessly seek mutants and people with "defects" to kill them.
 However, their greatest warriors, the superhuman Space Marines, are packed with so many biological and cybernetic enhancements that they barely count as human anymore.
 The Imperium also persecutes psykers, despite the fact that a) the Imperium would absolutely collapse without them, and b) their God Emperor himself was one.
+The Space Marines get a pass since the augmentation process (a long and arduous process where a bunch of extra organs that grant superhuman abilities are shoved into the prospective Space Marine's body) doesn't actually change their genetic code so they aren't truly mutants or mutates.
+The extra organs themselves might suffer mutations however.
+The Adeptus Mechanicus get a pass as well since their function is a vital one and again, their enhancements do not actually do anything to their genetics.

 - The Eldar, naturally, never miss an opportunity to deride humanity as violent, irrational, decadent fools.
 A cursory inspection of Eldar history, or indeed the very existence of their piratical Commorrite brethren, will validate that Our Elves Are Most Assuredly Not Better.
 Heck, at least we didn't Squick a Chaos God into existence entirely through our own bloodthirst and depravity.